frenetic-lang/tutorials/OxRepeater/index.md

 </tr>
 </table>

-We can understand the table by interpreting the patterns and actions in priority-order:

-1. The highest priority rule drops all Internet Control Message Protocol (ICMP) packets (because it has an empty action list).
+* The first and highest priority rule drops all Internet Control Message Protocol (ICMP) packets (because it has an empty action list).

-2. The next rule sends Transmission Control Protocol (TCP) packets out of ports 2 and 5 (i.e., it creates two copies).
+* The next rule forwards Transmission Control Protocol (TCP) packets out of ports 2 and 5 on the switch&mdash;i.e., it creates two copies of each matching packet.

-3. The next rule sends User Datagram Protocol (UDP) traffic to the special controller port (see below).
+* The next rule sends User Datagram Protocol (UDP) packets to the special controller port (see below).
+Because the controller runs an arbitrary program (an OCaml program, in Ox), we can implement essentially any packet-processing function we like.
+For example, in theory, we could implement deep-packet inspection using the controller.
+However, processing packets on the controller is typically much slower than processing packets on switches.

-4. The final rule matches ICMP traffic.
-However, since this rule is fully-shadowed by the first rule, it will never be reached.
-(Fully shadowed rules can usually be safely eliminated.)
+* The final rule matches ICMP traffic.
+However, since this rule is fully shadowed by the first rule, it is never used.

-The third rule is notable, because it _sends packets to the controller_.
-Since the controller runs an arbitrary program (an OCaml program, in our case), you can write essentially any packet-processing function you desire by sending packets to the controller.

-For example, you could &mdash; in theory &mdash; do deep-packet inspection by sending packets to the controller.
-Of course, this is much slower than processing packets on the switch itself.
-Therefore, a controller typically uses the flow table to implement the intended packet-processing function efficiently.

 ## Warmup: Programming a Repeater